CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 The page can be moved in the 'tree view' in the menu on the left (e.g. to the folder 'corpora').
 This can also be done after publishing the page.

-The PID of the resource group page should then be added to the [resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/ "resource families page"), to the resource's META-SHARE record and to the list of published resources or the list of tools respectively.
+The PID of the resource group page should then be added to the [resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/ "resource families page"), to the resource's META-SHARE record and to the corpus database or the list of tools respectively.<br/>
+After a new resource group is added to the corpus database, the particular resource group can be chosen from the dropdown list of the field 'Resource group' within a corpus entry.
+The particular Clarin resource family/families are to be chosen from the selection lists of the fields 'Clarin Resource Family' in English and Finnish.